gc-na/cshellwiki.github.io/wiki/docker-compose_english.md

-# [English] Bash docker-compose Usage: Manage multi-container Docker applications
+# [Linux] C Shell (csh) docker-compose uso: Manage multi-container Docker applications

 ## Overview
-The `docker-compose` command is a tool for defining and running multi-container Docker applications.
-It allows users to configure application services, networks, and volumes in a single YAML file, making it easier to manage complex setups.
+The `docker-compose` command is a tool used to define and run multi-container Docker applications.
+With a simple YAML file, you can configure your application services, networks, and volumes, allowing you to manage complex setups easily.

 ## Usage
 The basic syntax of the `docker-compose` command is as follows: